opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param stddev: Standard deviation of the generated random numbers.

 The function ``randn`` fills the matrix ``mtx`` with normally distributed random numbers with the specified mean and standard deviation.
-?? is applied to the generated numbers (that is, the values are clipped)
+The generated random numbers are clipped to fit the value range of the destination array data type.

 See Also:
 :func:`RNG`,